 What Are Casement and Double-Hung Windows?

-Casement windows swing horizontally like a door.
+Casement windows are hinged on one side to swing horizontally like a door.
 A crank on the house interior turns a gearbox that pushes the window open and which shuts it.
 An interior latch must be engaged to fully secure the window shut.
+The casement window sash swings outward, toward the home's exterior.

-Double-hung windows slide vertically up and down.
-Double-hung windows have both an upper and a lower sash (window pane unit); both are operable.
+With double-hung windows, both sashes are operable.
 Most of the time, the upper sash remains in place while the lower sash slides up and down.
 However, the upper sash can be slid up and down, too.
-It is this double function that lends the name to these windows since there are also single-hung windows whose upper sash is permanently fixed in place.
+It is this double function that lends the name to these windows since you can also buy single-hung windows: windows with upper sashes that are permanently fixed in place.

 |Casement Windows vs. Double-Hung Windows|